across-protocol/frontend/pull_request_template.md

 Optionally include anything about your testing environment, ie phone, tablet, chrome or safari, if you used metamask or a different wallet, etc. This will let other testers know if there are configurations they could test differently from yours.

+Example:
+Used Metamask and the latest version of Safari on a Macbook.
 -->

 ```

+**Reporting QA Regression**

+A regression is something that was working, but now is no longer working due to the new code changes.
+The breakage
+may seem completely unrelated to the pull request, which is why they can go unnoticed during testing.
+If you find a regression, or arent sure, report it anyway as an issue and the engineer can decide how to resolve it.

 **Reporting QA Passed**